TajimK/Tajim_Khot/content/projects/Epicor_07.md

 ---
 project: 'Epicor ERP'
 months: '3'
-title: 'Innovator and developer of next generation medical devices for use in interventional radiology, vascular surgery, and cardiology Texas United States'
+title: 'One of the distribution company of industrial spares and equipment in UAE'
 Role: 'Epicor Technical Consultant'
-TeamStrength: '4'
+TeamStrength: '3'
 PlatformSkills:
-  - System Integration using Service Connect
+  - Service connect integration, automation.
 ---